 Good old-fashioned persuasion is not the only tool under your belt that could help you increase the deal size.
 A combination of intelligent upgrade offers, upselling and add-ons can help you deliver the most value to your customer without compromising the company’s profits.

 If you sell smart, you can increase your deal size to hit your sales goals easier.
 Below you will find five strategic ways to drive revenue by increasing the value and average deal size of your sales.

 What is deal value?

 Deal value is often confused with deal size.
 The difference is, while deal value focuses on what you and your customer will get out of the deal, deal size zeros in on the profit the sale will bring in.
-You may double or triple the sales size without any additional commitments from your end by cleverly persuading a client to commit to a long term contract, purchase additional features or upgrade to a higher-tier product.
+You may double or triple the size of the sale without any additional commitments from your end by cleverly persuading a client to commit to a long-term contract, purchase additional features, or upgrade to a higher-tier product.
 Essentially, you want to take your customer on a journey where you persuade them to spend more money on your product than they initially planned to.

 Swap discounts for value-add extras